Experimental Inference of Neutral and Impurity Transport in Alcator C-Mod Using High-Resolution X-Ray and Ultra-Violet Spectra: CGYRO Modeling

 Simulations for each shot are focused on the flux tube at $r/a=0.6$, where experimental profiles are well determined and the effect of sawteeth is expected to be small.
 We use a domain size with $L_x/\rho_s\approx 100$ and $L_y/\rho_s\approx 100$, radial grid spacing of $\Delta x/\rho_s= 0.061$ and $\Delta y/\rho_s= 0.065$, with 344 radial modes and 22 toroidal modes, giving $\max(k_x \rho_s) \approx 10.5$ and $\max(k_y \rho_s) \approx 1.4$.
 In velocity space, we use a grid with 16 pitch angles, 8 energy, and 24 poloidal points.
 We adopt experimental profile inputs, Miller geometry, electromagnetic ($\tilde{\phi}$ and $\tilde{A}_{||}$) effects, as well as gyrokinetic electrons.
 We apply the sonic rotation scheme available in CGYRO~\cite{Belli2018ImpactTransport}, known to be important for modeling of heavy impurities~\cite{Casson2015TheoreticalUpgrade}.
 Averages and uncertainties on simulation outputs are computed from moving averages over windows of length equal to 3 times the estimated correlation time.

 Fig.~\ref{fig:CGYRO_DV_spectra} shows spectra of heat and particle fluxes, for both D ions and electrons, as well as $D$ and $v$ components for Ca trace impurities at the simulated radial location ($r/a=0.6$).
 From the left, results are shown for the L-mode, EDA H-mode, and I-mode cases. $D$ spectra show a remarkable similarity to the heat flux coefficients (of both D ions and electrons), whereas particle fluxes show more complex features.
 Interestingly, in the L-mode and I-mode cases the particle fluxes invert sign (direction) at $k_\theta \rho_s\approx 0.45$ and $0.35$, respectively.
 On the other hand, the EDA H-mode has $\Gamma>0$ (outward) for both D ions and electrons.
-Since particle fluxes must remain ambipolar, i.e. $\sum_s q_s \Gamma_s= 0$ with $s$ being a species index, the sum of $q_s \Gamma_s$ for all simulated impurities (a ``lumped'' Ne impurity, plus Ca trace ions) must be inward overall.
-Indeed, the sign of total Ca convection is found to be negative in the bottom panel.
+The sign of total Ca convection is found to be negative in the bottom panel.
 Thermal convection ($v_T$, or equivalently thermodiffusion $D_T$) always gives $v>0$ (outwards) contributions, as expected for ITG-dominated regimes~\cite{Angioni2012Off-diagonalAspects}.
 The remaining pure pinch, $v_p$, is always larger and negative, resulting in predictions of peaked profiles in all the 3 shots at this location ($r/a=0.6$).